-Durable paper that can be used in both inkjet and laser printers.
+Durable and can be used in both inkjet and laser machines.
 Resists jams.
 Thick enough to reduce see-through of most ink.
 Colors stand out on the bright white finish.
 Certified by the Forest Stewardship Council.
 Available in single or multi-pack reams.

 Won't work for all double-sided printing tasks.
 Some packages arrived damaged.

 Expensive, and you only get 50 or 100 sheets per package.
 Some sheets were bent when taken out of the package.
-Won't work with all laser printers.
+Won't work with all laser models.

 Some pages came out of the reams wrinkled.
 A few consumers gripe that it's not as bright white as expected.
 Occasional jams noted.
 Not for most double-sided printing.

 You might think that printer paper is printer paper and it doesn't matter which one you choose.
-If that’s your buying strategy, you could be denying yourself the sharpest, most vibrant printing results.
-But with thousands of products on the market, how do you know which paper is best for you?
-This article can help you hone in on an answer.
+If that’s your strategy, you could be denying yourself the sharpest printing results.
+Though with thousands of products available, how do you know which paper is best for you?

 Admittedly, there is an overwhelming number of options when it comes to choosing the right printer paper.
 Some decisions are aesthetic, while others are critical for achieving the best results.
 Aspects such as weight, coating, and brightness can make a huge difference in what the finished print looks like.

 If you want to find the best printer paper for your needs, there are five important aspects to consider: size, weight, brightness, coating, and your printer.

 Size: Size is the easiest factor to consider because most people use standard 8.5 x 11-inch paper for their printing needs.
 For legal use, however, you might need 11 x 14 inches, and if you're printing booklets, you might need to go as large as 11 x 17 inches (because this paper folds down to 8.5 x 11 inches).
 Choose the size that's right for the job while remembering it must also fit in your printer.